marklogic/ml-gradle/README.md

     AppDeployer deployer = new SimpleAppDeployer(client, manager,
         new CreateRestApiServersCommand(), new CreateUsersCommand());

-    AppConfig config = new AppConfig(); // contains all configuration about the application being deployed config.setName("my-app");
+    // AppConfig contains all configuration about the application being deployed AppConfig config = new AppConfig();
+    config.setName("my-app");
     config.setRestPort(8123);

-    deployer.deploy(config); // calls each command, passing the AppConfig and ManageClient to each one
+    // Calls each command, passing the AppConfig and ManageClient to each one deployer.deploy(config);

     // do some other stuff...

-    deployer.undeploy(config); // calls each command, giving each a chance to undo what it did before
+    // Calls each command, giving each a chance to undo what it did before deployer.undeploy(config);